cakephp/docs/en/core-libraries/caching.rst

 Counters in your application are good candidates for storage in a cache.
 As an example, a simple countdown for remaining 'slots' in a contest could be stored in Cache.
-The Cache class exposes atomic ways to increment/decrement counter values in an easy way.
+The Cache class exposes atomic ways to increment/decrement counter values.
 Atomic operations are important for these values as it reduces the risk of contention, and ability for two users to simultaneously lower the value by one, resulting in an incorrect value.